ZawWin/postgres2excel/README.md

 ## The Setup
 The script has 4 main components.
-1. Collect the connection strings of the sites you are connecting
+1. Collect the connection strings of the sites you are connecting 2.
+  a.
+The user has an option to enter information in a config file.
-2. Gathering user input such as username, password, output folder location, output file
+  b.
+Alternatively, Gathering user input such as username, password, output folder location, output file during the run time.
-3. Function to execute the intake of any sql file
+4. Function to execute the intake of any sql file
-4. Putting together the above 3 steps in a logical order and executing them
+5. Putting together the above 3 steps in a logical order and executing them

 ## How to execute
 1. Copy the .py script to your local folder.